Mathematics of bookmaking

 In gambling parlance, making a book is the practice of laying bets on the various possible outcomes of a single event.
-The phrase originates from the practice of recording such wagers in a hard-bound ledger (the 'book') and gives the English language the term bookmaker for the person laying the bets and thus 'making the book'.
+The phrase originates from the practice of recording such wagers in a hard-bound ledger (the "book") and gives the English language the term bookmaker for the person laying the bets and thus "making the book".

-Making a 'book' (and the notion of overround)
+Making a "book" (and the notion of overround)

 A bookmaker strives to accept bets on the outcome of an event in the right proportions in order to make a profit regardless of which outcome prevails.
 See Dutch book and coherence (philosophical gambling strategy).
 This is achieved primarily by adjusting what are determined to be the true odds of the various outcomes of an event in a downward fashion (i.e. the bookmaker will pay out using his actual odds, an amount which is less than the true odds would have paid, thus ensuring a profit).

 The odds quoted for a particular event may be fixed but are more likely to fluctuate in order to take account of the size of wagers placed by the bettors in the run-up to the actual event (e.g. a horse race).
 This article explains the mathematics of making a book in the (simpler) case of the former event.
 For the second method, see Parimutuel betting.

 It is important to understand the relationship between fractional and decimal odds.
-Fractional odds are those written a − b (a/b or a to b) mean a winning bettor will receive their money back plus a units for every b units they bet.
-Multiplying both a and b by the same number gives odds equivalent to a − b.
+Fractional odds are written a − b (a/b or a to b), meaning a winning bettor will receive their money back plus a units for every b units they bet.
 Decimal odds are a single value, greater than 1, representing the amount to be paid out for each unit bet.

-For example, a bet of £40 at 6-4 (fractional odds) will pay out £40 + £60 = £100.
+For example, a bet of £40 at 6 − 4 (fractional odds) will pay out £40 + £60 = £100.
 The equivalent decimal odds are 2.5; £40 × 2.5 = £100.
 We can convert fractional to decimal odds by the formula D = (b + a)/b.
-Hence, fractional odds of a-1 (ie. b = 1) can be obtained from decimal odds by a = D − 1.
+Hence, fractional odds of a − 1 (ie. b = 1) can be obtained from decimal odds by a = D − 1.

 It is also important to understand the relationship between odds and implied probabilities:

-Fractional odds of a-b (with corresponding decimal odds D) represent an implied probability of b/(a + b) = 1/D, e.g. 6-4 corresponds to 4/(6 + 4) = 4/10 = 0.4 (40%).
+Fractional odds of a − b (with corresponding decimal odds D) represent an implied probability of b/(a + b) = 1/D, e.g. 6-4 corresponds to 4/(6 + 4) = 4/10 = 0.4 (40%).

 An implied probability of x is represented by fractional odds of (1 − x)/x, e.g. 0.2 is (1 − 0.2)/0.2 = 0.8/0.2 = 4/1 (4-1, 4 to 1) (equivalently, 1/x − 1 to 1), and decimal odds of D = 1/x.

 Example

-In considering a football match (the event) that can be either a 'home win', 'draw' or 'away win' (the outcomes) then the following odds might be encountered to represent the true chance of each of the three outcomes:
+In considering a football match (the event) that can be either a "home win", "draw" or "away win" (the outcomes) then the following odds might be encountered to represent the true chance of each of the three outcomes: